dagartga/dagartga.github.io/_posts/2024-03-05-customer-segmentation.md

 <br>
 ### Concept Overview <a name="kmeans-overview"></a>

-K-Means is an *unsupervised learning* algorithm, meaning that it does not look to predict known labels or values, but instead looks to isolate patterns within unlabelled data.
+K-Means is an *unsupervised learning* algorithm, meaning that it does not look to predict known labels or values, but instead looks to isolate patterns within unlabeled data.

 The algorithm works in a way where it partitions data-points into distinct groups (clusters) based upon their *similarity* to each other.